sbrks/flashcards/README.md

 ## Technologies used

 ### HTML
-Through this project I learned that HTML really is the backbone of the internet.
+Through this project I learned that HTML is the backbone of every other technnology I used.
 The changes and development in Javascript and CSS almost invariably affected, or were affected by, HTML in some way.
 I relied heavily on divs/classes/ids and learned more about the important of all three when you want different elements on a page to do different things and look different ways.

 ### CSS/Bootstrap
 This was my first shot at Bootstrap, and I'm happy with how easy it made working with two responsive columns.
 There are still some bugs to work out, such as when the screen is minimized, the 'answer' card doesn't align directly under the 'question' card, but is offset to the right by ~20px.
 In any case, I got a lot of CSS practice in, and began to (attempt to) implement a more class-based CSS approach, with mixed results.